• For potential advertisers, WoodEzine’s media kit is here.

-• We are one of the oldest web-based woodworking publications.
+• WoodEzine is one of the oldest web-based woodworking publications.

-and is also enjoying a healthy increase in traffic every month.
+• WoodEzine is enjoying a healthy increase in traffic month by month.

-• WoodEzine’s content has always been completely free, with no sign-in or password required and no pop-ups.
+• There is no sign-in or password required, and there are no pop-ups.

-The editor, John English, began his woodworking career in South Dakota about forty years ago.
+John English has several books in print (visit his Amazon page) and has written thousands of articles for major magazines.
+He began his woodworking career in South Dakota about forty years ago.
 He also wrote for local newspapers.
 That led to his becoming an editor at Woodworker’s Journal, which is part of Rockler Woodworking in Medina, Minnesota.
 There, he designed, built, photographed and wrote about woodworking projects for the magazine, as he simultaneously improved his fine woodworking skills.

 John has written for many of the major woodworking magazines including Woodworker’s Journal, Fine Woodworking Magazine, American Woodworker, the AAW woodturning association’s magazine, Woodcraft and a host of others, both in the U.S. and the U.K. Popular Woodworking inherited many of his plans when the publishers purchased American Woodworker.
 Over the years, many of John’s articles also became woodworking plans for sale by Rockler Woodworking and Hardware, among others.
 One of the last projects he completed as a staff employee at Rockler was a woodworking bench plan, which made the cover of the magazine.
 Several of his other plans are now either for sale on the Rockler site or offered as paid or free woodworking plans on other websites.

-WoodEzine also has a page dedicated to helping woodworkers find woodworking classes (click HERE to find “woodworking classes near me”).
+The site has a page dedicated to helping woodworkers find instruction locally (click HERE to find “woodworking classes near me”).

-Woodezine’s physical woodworking store is located in Belle Fourche, South Dakota and it carries a few woodworking supplies, especially for pen turners.
-The store also stocks some router bits and other items from MLCS Woodworking, plus there are usually lots of bowls and a few pieces of John’s furniture for sale.
-And while we do use what we sell, the large workshop upstairs is mostly outfitted with Grizzly woodworking machines, which we don’t distribute and have no connection with that company, but we do thoroughly recommend them.
-They’ve come a long way over the years.
+Woodezine operated a physical woodworking store in Belle Fourche, South Dakota for many years under the name BHSW.
+It carried woodworking supplies, especially for pen turners.
+The store also stocked some router bits and other items from MLCS Woodworking, plus there were usually lots of bowls and a few pieces of John’s furniture for sale.
+A large workshop upstairs was mostly outfitted with Grizzly woodworking machines, which the company had no connection to but did recommend recommend as they’ve come a long way over the years.